 The Designer shall have read the current ILR10 permit and developed an understanding of the underlying requirements before beginning preparation of a SWPPP.
 In order to develop a truly effective and useful SWPPP, it is important to carefully consider each of the requirements therein and develop a site-specific plan for each construction project.
 It is similarly critical to ensure that the most recent version of the SWPPP template is used.
 A copy of the most current version of the SWPPP template is included in the 100 Series Special Provisions that can be found on the Illinois Tollway WBPM system.
 At the time of submittal, it is expected that the preliminary SWPPP be fully developed based on the current project design.
+The 100 series provides further guidance to the DSE on what sections are applicable and the information and values to include.

-The information provided in Appendix 6 is intended to be used as guidance for completing the SWPPP development process and to help ensure that the SWPPP addresses all necessary elements specified in the ILR10 permit (if applicable).
+The information provided in Appendix F is intended to be used as guidance for completing the SWPPP development process and to help ensure that the SWPPP addresses all necessary elements specified in the ILR10 permit.
 The outline used is consistent with the current version of the SWPPP template.